ProfSynapse/Obsidian_Converter/cline_docs/activeContext.md

 Transitioning to Phase 4: Desktop Features - Implementing system tray integration, native notifications, file associations, and auto-updates while enhancing frontend components for native file operations and completing the IPC implementation for all conversion types.

 ## Recent Changes
+- Implemented Modular Electron Client Architecture:
+  - Refactored electronClient.js into a modular structure in frontend/src/lib/api/electron/
+  - Created utils.js for common utility functions like ID generation and URL normalization
+  - Implemented eventHandlers.js for proper event registration and status updates
+  - Added fileSystem.js for file system operations
+  - Created specialized converters for different file types
+  - Fixed "conversionStatus.update is not a function" error in URL conversion
+  - Updated all components to use the new modular structure
+  - Added comprehensive error handling system

 - Implemented UI Improvements and Backend Refactoring:
   - Added a header and logo with a new Logo component
   - Fixed and improved the styling of the offline indicator status bar